amitxv/PC-Tuning/docs/post-install.md

 ### Reserved CPU Sets (Windows 10+)

 [ReservedCpuSets](https://github.com/amitxv/ReservedCpuSets) can be used to prevent Windows routing interrupts and scheduling tasks on specific CPUs.
 As mentioned previously, isolating modules from user and kernel-level disturbances helps reduce contention, jitter and allows time-sensitive modules to get the CPU time they require.

+- As mentioned in the [User-Mode (Processes, Threads)](#user-mode-processes-threads) step, you should determine how well or poorly your application's performance scales with core count to give you a rough idea as to how many cores you can afford to reserve

 - As interrupt affinity policies, process and thread affinities have higher precedence, you can use this hand in hand with user-defined affinities to go a step further and ensure that nothing except what you assigned to specific CPUs will be scheduled on those CPUs.